AntonWeaver/mlp-python-service/README.md

 - Output: The final output is a structured PredictResponse containing all the extracted entities for each input text.

 ## Service Accuracy Evaluation (Caila) with Jupyter Notebook
 This project includes a Jupyter Notebook (service_analysis.ipynb) that demonstrates the evaluation of the service's accuracy in extracting full names (ФИО) using the Caila API.
+Performance шы evaluated using the following models: GPT-4o-mini, GPT-3.5-turbo, GPT-3.5-turbo-16k
 - Dataset Used
 For accuracy evaluation, we used the NERUS dataset, which can be found at NERUS GitHub.
+- Performance Evaluation.
+Processing Time & Characters Processed per Second
 - Evaluation Metrics.
 We evaluate the service based on three key metrics: Recall, Precision, F1 Score.
 We compute Macro-averaged metrics, meaning that we calculate the metrics for each pair (list of correct names and predicted names) and then output the average values.